 The Christ Church Cathedral is one of two medieval cathedrals in Dublin.
 The other one is the St Patricks Cathedral.
-Of the two churches, the Christ Church Cathedral is the older.
-A church was originally built on the current location in 1038.
-That church was destroyed by Richard de Clare, also known as Strongbow, who later on ordered the construction of a new church on the same spot.
+Of the two churches, the Christ Church Cathedral is the oldest.
+A church was originally built in the current location in 1038.
+That church was destroyed by Richard de Clare, also known as Strongbow, who later ordered the construction of a new church on the same spot.
 That was the foundation of the church as we see it today, which was laid in 1170.
-The church has been renovated several times, and last time they did some major work on the church was in the 19th century.
+The church has been renovated several times, and the last time they did some major work on the church was in the 19th century.

 Christ Church Cathedral

-8 High St Dublin 8, Co.
+Address: 8 High St Dublin 8, Co.
 Dublin

-+353 1 677 8099
+Telephone: +353 1 677 8099

 What are the opening times of Christ Church Cathedral in Dublin?